 For new construction, the construction contingency is limited to a maximum of 5% of the total construction hard costs.
 For rehabilitation, the construction contingency is limited to a maximum of 10% of the total construction hard costs.
-For any property funded with GHFA loans, DCA requires a minimum contingency of 3% of the total construction hard costs.

 The construction contingency is meant to cover unforeseen circumstances encountered during construction.
 In the absence of unforeseen circumstances, a change order may cover the following costs: